 New Forests has scope 2 emissions associated with the electricity consumed for tenant lighting and power at leased office locations in Australia, New Zealand (NZ), the United States (US), and Singapore.

-Electricity consumed as part of base building energy services e.g., lifts, common area lighting, is accounted for in scope 3 emissions from upstream leased assets as these sources are not under the control of New Forests (see 2.3.6 Category 8 below).
+Electricity consumed as part of base building energy services e.g., lifts, common area lighting, is accounted for in scope 3 emissions from upstream leased assets as these sources are not under the control of New Forests (see Category 8 below).
+New Forests uses a location-based approach for scope 2 emissions.